How to warm up the bit for your horse

-You have lots of option for warming bits here.
-For some of us, hanging them in the sun while you Groom will do the trick.
-For the rest of us that don’t like in southern Florida or San Diego, you have some other options.
+- For some of us, hanging them in the sun while you Groom will do the trick.
+For the rest of us that don’t live in southern Florida or San Diego, you have some other options.

-For colder climates, this bucket of hot water is going to get pretty cold after a while, so you can either use a bucket insulator, which looks like a ski jacket shaped like a bucket.
-They are great for stalls, and really nice to have in the cross ties.
-They do not require a power source, so bonus there.
+- For colder climates, this bucket of hot water is going to get pretty cold after a while, so you can either use a bucket insulator, which looks like a ski jacket shaped like a bucket.
+You can also use a heated 5-gallon bucket around your cross ties.
+You can also use an insta-kettle thing.
+These kettles have tons of other uses, but having a spot to dunk and warm it up is handy.

 This sunny window in the tack room acts like a bit warmer.
 I hang my bridle here before I tack up.
 Even on freezing days, the bit becomes warm.

-You can always go for the “warm in your hands/blow on it method” if you have the time and patience and extra set of hands for it.
+- You can always go for the “warm in your hands/blow on it method” if you have the time and patience and extra set of hands for it.
 It works in a pinch, but totally not my first choice.
+Neither is wearing my bridle inside my jacket, but that works in a pinch, also.